dsc-courses/dsc80-2025-su/proj04/index.md

 ### Checkpoint 2 Submission

-The second one is due on **Friday, March 7th**.
+The second one is due on **Friday, May 30th**.
 You can submit the checkpoint [here](https://www.gradescope.com/courses/941090/assignments/5820459) on Gradescope.

 The checkpoint 2 assignment is worth 20 points, and asks you to answer the following questions: